pbowling/mllf/docs/workflow.rst

 * :math:`T_s` is the transition count for site :math:`s`
 * :math:`T_{\text{baseline}}` is the normalization constant (default: 50.0)
 * The 1.5× bonus applies when average transitions per site exceeds 20 (2× the default minimum)
-* The 1.5× bonus applies when average transitions per site exceeds 20

 **Uniformity Reward** :math:`R_U`: